core-wg/oscore/draft-ietf-core-object-security.md

 3. Retrieve the Recipient Context associated with the Token.
 Decompress the COSE Object ({{compression}}).
 If either the decompression or the COSE message fails to decode, then go to 11.

 4. If the client receives a notification for which no Observe request was sent, then go to 11.
-If the OSCORE client receives a non-Observe 2.XX response to an Observe request it has previously received a notification to, then go to 11.
+If the OSCORE client receives a successful non-Observe response to an Observe request it has previously received a notification to, then go to 11.
 For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-protection}}.

 5. Compose the Additional Authenticated Data, as described in {{AAD}}.